 Why is it reported? #

 A property type references a trait that has been marked as @internal.
 Internal traits are implementation details of their package and are not meant to be used by external code.
 They may change or be removed without notice in future versions.
-This can be reported for:
+Referencing an internal trait in a property type declaration creates a fragile dependency on implementation details.

 How to fix it #